 - Pre-academic preparation via summer schools.

 Scholarship can be taken in China, France, Hungary, India, Latvia, Netherlands, Poland, Turkey, UK and USA

-- have proficiency in the language of instruction (English, German, or French) at a level required for admission by partner universities, as evidenced by standardized language test scores
+- Demonstrate proficiency in the language of instruction (English, German or French) at a level required for admission by host universities

-- be able to participate in an intensive academic writing program in July or August 2017 and start their degree program in August or September 2017
+- Be able to participate in an intensive pre-academic summer school in July or August 2018 and start their degree program in August or September 2018